dtrohini/Myrepo/README.md

 Automation Testing using Selenium for UI of a web application built with Spring Boot and Flutter Web, with PostgreSQL as the database.

 **Table of Contents**
-•	Introduction
+•	-Introduction
-•	Testing
+•	-Testing
-•	Videos
+•	-Videos
-•	Issues
+•	-Issues
-•	Previous work
+•	-Previous work

 **Introduction**
     The aim of this project is to do automated testing for web application using Selenium WebDriver.